PERSONNEL POLICY AND PROCEDURE GUIDELINES

 Refuse to accept the harasser at future Yearly Meeting events.

-All actions taken under this policy by the Personnel Committee or Ministry and Oversight Committee are the final decisions of NPYM.
+All actions taken under this policy by the Personnel Committee or Ministry and Counsel Committee are the final decisions of NPYM.

 North Pacific Yearly Meeting’s employees are expected to maintain high standards of personal conduct, integrity, and performance.
 It is the responsibility of all supervisors/supervising committees to ensure that all the employees they supervise understand and live up to these high standards.